apache/dubbo-go-pixiu/docs/developer/filter.md

 	return f.cfg
 }
 ```
-then pixiu will fill it value using the value in config yaml
+Then pixiu will fill it's value using the value in pixiu config yaml.

-after fill config value, pixiu will call Apply function, you should prepare filter, such as fetch remote info etc.
+After filling config value, pixiu will call Apply function, you should prepare filter, such as fetch remote info etc.

 when request comes, pixiu will call PrepareFilterChain function to allow filter add itself into request-filter-chain.